MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 2. Select and apply the policy template **Stale externally shared files**.

-3. Customize the filter **Last modified** to match your organization’s policy.
+3. Customize the filter **Last modified** to match your organization's policy.

 4. Optional: Set **Governance** actions to be taken on files when a violation is detected.
 The governance actions available vary between services.
 For example: